bolanzach/funtime-config/README.md

 });
 ```

-This allows you to continue to use define env variables in separate files while still leveraging Funtime-Config for validation.
+This allows you to continue to use env variables in separate files while still leveraging Funtime-Config for validation.

 ```
 # .test.env